Peliha-ip/Burrowed-Bonds/README.md

 - Acme Corporation (Get blasted near a roadrunner)
 - Raise Up Your Bat (Use a baseball bat to attack a mob)
 - Power of the Foot (Kick a soccer ball on a mob)
-- Quill You Stop (Have you or a tamed mob attacked by a porcupine)
+- Quill You Stop (Have you or a tamed mob get attacked by a porcupine)
 - Goal Getter (Score your first goal)
 - There's a Zombie On Your Lawn (Invite a zombie cop to your house)
 - Off My Turf (Place a landbound totem)